-Over the last few years through, several write-optimized database solutions have emerged and we’ve been watching them closely.
+Over the last few years though, several write-optimized database solutions have emerged and we’ve been watching them closely.
 Most of these are NoSQL databases which means they use key-value pairs to store and retrieve data instead of the columns and rows of a traditional database.
 We have been evaluating several of them and we are now close to selecting the one that will become the new data store for FrameFlow.
 The catch is, all the best ones are optimized for 64-bit environments and that’s why FrameFlow is moving to 64 bits too.

 Timeframe and Upgrade Notes

 Version 2017.1 which is due for release early in the new year will be the first 64-bit version of FrameFlow.
 What does this mean for your FrameFlow configuration?
-In order to upgrade to FrameFlow v2017.1 you’ll need to running on Windows Server 2008 R2 or later.
+In order to upgrade to FrameFlow v2017.1, you’ll need to be running on Windows Server 2008 R2 or later.
 We know that many of you have legacy systems running early versions of Windows and we want you to know that you’ll still be able to monitor them just as you are doing now.
 The only change will be that your FrameFlow server will need to be running a 64-bit version of Windows.

 The reward for moving to 64 bits will be faster performance coupled with easier data migration and the opportunity for us to deliver some really great new features as we move forward.